MinecraftMan1013number2/skGlow/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report if something isn't working as it should
+about: Create a report if something isn't working as it should. **THIS IS NOT FOR SUPPORT!**
 title: ''
 labels: bug
 assignees: ''